-- Strategic Leadership Program This program is aimed at bringing new and different perspectives to corporate operations and strategic planning efforts, to communicate how the corporation works across the organization and to provide leadership experience and development opportunities for high potential leaders. - Lead & Engage Program This program is designed to help managers develop the skills and knowledge required to provide the support, guidance, and coaching Parsons' employees need to succeed in a work environment that is increasingly more disruptive, distributed, and diverse.
-Participants complete a structured curriculum, consisting of a series of learning events, both facilitated and self-study, designed to help managers further their development around a set of critical behaviors necessary to excel in the role as a people manager. - Fellows Program-recognizes our top technical experts and promotes innovation in solving our customers' most difficult technical challenges.
-It is a collaborative network of over forty selected motivated and passionate subject matter experts working to solve technical challenges through either strategic research and development or through the development of long-term technical policies and best practices.
+- Parsons Learning Series This program is open to all employees and consists of live, virtual one-hour courses across a wide range of topics appealing to both employees and managers.
+One or two topics are delivered each month.
+The live sessions are held at three separate times on the same day to accommodate our global workforce, and sessions are recorded and made available following live session dates. - Engaged Leadership Program (ELP) This 4-month, cohort-based program helps people and project managers develop their management and leadership skills through learning about and then applying new skills on the job.
+The extended nature of this program fosters a collaborative environment and builds cross-organizational relationships among participants. - Intentional Leadership Program (ILP) This is a program for senior leaders, Director level and above.
+Participants will complete a facilitated 2-day curriculum designed to strengthen senior leadership skills and help participants intentionally define their own leadership approach while fostering cross-organizational communication and relationship-building. - Fellows Program recognizes our top technical experts and promotes innovation in solving our customers' most difficult technical challenges.
+It is a collaborative network of over fifty selected motivated and passionate subject matter experts working to solve technical challenges through either strategic research and development or through the development of long-term technical policies and best practices.
 The program defines its success through engagement, mentorship, and retention.
-Every benefit that collaboration among the Fellows offers is expressed by the idea that the individual is brilliant, but a group of brilliant individuals acting as one can be more powerful and enable Parsons to accomplish even more in our quest to deliver a better world. - Technical Career Path-demonstrates two distinct career progressions for technical employees across our organization: one that follows a management path, the other that can be followed as an individual contributor.
-The Technical Career Path coupled with an integrated competency model and Workday tools such as the Opportunity Graph are resources designed to improve the quality of manageremployee career discussions and, ultimately, career movement.
+Every benefit that collaboration among the Fellows offers is expressed by the idea that the individual is brilliant, but a group of brilliant individuals acting as one can be more powerful and enable Parsons to accomplish even more in our quest to deliver a better world.

+Technical Career Path - demonstrates two distinct career progressions for technical employees across our organization: one that follows a management path, the other that can be followed as an individual contributor.
+The Technical Career Path coupled with an integrated competency model and Workday tools such as the Opportunity Graph are resources designed to improve the quality of manager-employee career discussions and, ultimately, career movement.